janmeshnet/javica/README.md

 to set up a virtual host listening on tun0 you will have to perform the following steps:

-1) run the command iwconfig
+1) run the command iwconfig and read its output

-the part that is interesting is the address marked "inet" for the interface "tun0" ; example can be 10.0.0.1
+The part that is interesting is the address marked "inet" for the interface "tun0" ; example can be 10.0.0.1

 2) then open the apache ports configuration file
 $ sudo nano /etc/apache2/ports.conf